mike456752/KNN_deployment/README.md

 Create a htlm file

-build a knn model/ make it a pikle file
+build a knn model and test it if it works/ make it a pikle file

 build the web in local